yeshwanthkattta/Hunter_Showdown/README.md

 Ships are destroyed when they are shot or when their hit box exits the play area.

-Control circuits have inputs characterizing the visible the state of the system, and they provide outputs that affect this state on the next cycle.
+Control circuits have inputs characterizing the visible state of the system, and they provide outputs that affect this state on the next cycle.
 Acceleration is applied as an instantaneous burst that immediately affects velocity, which affects the position on the next cycle.
-The VIZ tab on a given cycle reflects the state as update by the inputs on that cycle.
+The VIZ tab on a given cycle reflects the state as updated by the inputs on that cycle.

 The coordinate system is flipped 180 degrees between the opponents, around (0, 0) in the center, so the starting ship coordinates are the same for both opponents.
 The X dimension increases to the right, and the Y dimension increases upward.